rtrwalker/geotecha/README.rst

 at https://pypi.python.org/pypi/geotecha .
 Once downloaded
 double click the .exe file to install.
 I am not sure but you may need to install the dependency packages separately.
+Binaries are avialable for 32 and 64 bit python-2.7 and python-3.4.

+See the `Building from source`_ section below for instructions on how to to test your *geotecha* installation.

 pip
 +++